parents who don't love their child

 3. Stunted Growth

 A parent’s love and investment are what nurture a child’s maturity into adulthood.
-When that love and care is absent, the child’s growth is stunted.
+When that love and care are absent, the child’s growth is stunted.
 A kid may grow into an adult physically, but he can have difficulty processing and controlling his emotions.
-I have spoken to a number of people dealing with a lack of love or abandonment from parents.
+I have spoken to a number of people dealing with a lack of love or abandonment from their parents.
 They will say, “I’m 32, but I feel like I’m 11.”

 4. Unresolved Pain

 If you’ve ever gone an extended period without food, you know it’s painful.
-Love is like food and when we go without it, it hurts.
+Love is like food, and when we go without it, it hurts.
 That pain is difficult to heal or resolve, often requiring professional counseling.
 However, many choose to numb the pain with alcohol or drugs instead.
 So their issues remain undealt with and unhealed.

 5. Avoidance of Intimacy